 The Rudolfinum was constructed in 1876-1884 and contains a couple of stunning concert halls, a gallery, library, shop, and a traditional café.

-Today, the Rudolfinum is the seat of the Czech Philharmonic Orchestra, who arrange and perform classical concerts here.
+The Rudolfinum is the seat of the Czech Philharmonic Orchestra, who perform in the grand Dvořák Concert Hall.

-The Dvořák Hall inside the Rudolfinum is one of the two largest concert halls in Prague (the other is the Smetana Hall at Municipal House).
-The grandeur of the building make it an impressive concert venue.
+The Dvořák Hall is one of the two largest concert halls in Prague (the other is the Smetana at Municipal House).

-Those attending a concert may wish to visit the recently renovated Café Rudolfinum, which is a comfortable place to enjoy a pre-concert glass of wine or beer.
+Those attending a concert may wish to visit the beautiful Café Rudolfinum beforehand, which is a comfortable place to enjoy a pre-concert glass of wine or beer.

-For listings and to book tickets for concerts at the Rudolfinum: Prague concerts.
+For listings and to book tickets for classical concerts at the Rudolfinum: Prague concerts.